stamp-labs/stamp/README.md

 ### Identifier

-The identifier can be an address (case insensitive), ENS name, CAIP-10, EIP-3770 or DID.
+The identifier can be an address (case insensitive), ENS name, CAIP-10, EIP-3770, DID or Starknet domain.

 #### Examples